gnu-octave/docker/README.md

 ```
 It creates links in `$HOME/bin`,
 as well as Desktop entries,
-to start the Octave **and JupyterLab**
-as if it was installed by the Linux distribution.
+to start the Octave as if it was installed by the Linux distribution.

 **Note:** The system must have either Docker (= Podman) or Singularity
 installed and the user account must be setup to use those tools properly.